 Summary of stanza 2:

 In the second stanza, the poet narrates that now when the children are inside the church, and seated, they look like beautiful flowers, gathered from all around London.
-The poet is comparing the children with flowers as both are beautiful but fragile and short lived.
+The poet is comparing the children with flowers as both are beautiful but fragile and short-lived.
 The condition in which the children are right now is temporary.
 As soon as the ceremony ends, they will return to their orphanage, and live the same miserable life that an orphan can.
 The poet has again created a beautiful picture but with a bitter undertone.
-In the second line of stanza, poet says that now that children are sitting by themselves, and not guided by wands, they are glowing in each other’s company.
-This glow is not due to any outside influences, but because of the purity of these innocent souls.
+In the second line of stanza, the poet says that now that children are sitting by themselves, and not guided by wands, they are glowing in each other’s company.
+This glow is not because of any outside influences, but because of the purity of these innocent souls.

 In the third line of this stanza, poet compares the children with lambs, which are also innocent and need supervision.
 The poet describes the scene that as children are gathered, there is a multitude of buzz, chatter, but that is as harmless and soft as a herd of lambs.
 The children are raising their small hands in prayer as they are sitting in the church, in front of the divine.
 The poet is trying to express the idea that, as lambs are innocent and harmless, these children are also pure, and so are loved by the divine.